 Each update follows one format: facts, sources, then what it changes for Sardinia STR.

 US–Europe flight bookings down 11.2% YoY.
 Expedia data: flexible listings get 3× views, 30% more revenue.
-RENTAL12 goes fully lenient across all 37 apartments and AZULIS villas — bookings up +35%.
+RENTAL12 goes fully lenient; bookings up +35%.
 Ultra-flexible for Middle East disruptions.
-Call to all Sardinia operators.

 easyJet’s Family Holiday Index calls Sardinia the “Caribbean of Europe” and ranks it #6 in Europe for families.
 Direct UK flights to Olbia from £35.
 RENTAL12 breaks down the practical guide: best family beaches, boat trips, why Olbia beats a resort stay.